PavanKumar181098/Emotion-Detection/README.md

-# Emotion-Detection
 # Project Name : Face Emotion Recognition

 <a id="p1"></a>
 # Description:

-In a physical classroom during a lecture, teacher can see the faces and assess the emotion of the class and tune their lecture accordingly, whether he is going fast or slow.
+In a physical classroom during a lecturing teacher can see the faces and assess the emotion of the class and tune their lecture accordingly, whether he is going fast or slow.
 He can identify students who need special attention.
 Digital classrooms are conducted via video telephony software program (exZoom) where it’s not possible for medium scale class (25-50) to see all students and access the mood.
 Because of this drawback, students are not focusing on content due to lack of surveillance.